 The same spring and fall sample sets were used for each covered species.
-Fountain darter densities are presented by system and are comprised of drop net sampling in aquatic vegetation types used in the occupied habitat assessment.
+Fountain Darter densities are presented by system and are comprised of drop net sampling in aquatic vegetation types used in the occupied habitat assessment.
 This approach deviates from the USFWS analysis in that only an average density calculated from both systems combined with all sample dates was included in the Biological Opinion.
 For this assessment, San Marcos salamander densities were developed from the quantitative snorkel/SCUBA sampling being conducted during biological monitoring in the San Marcos system.
 Densities within the San Marcos River and Spring Lake occupied habitat were broken out separately as done in the Biological Opinion.

 Densities for the Comal Springs riffle beetles were generated from the cotton lure sampling at three locations (Spring Run 3, Western Shoreline, and Spring Island area).
 Densities for the Peck's Cave amphipod were generated from the drift net sampling conducted over the main orifices at Spring Run 1, Spring Run 3, and Spring Run 7.
-In the case of the Comal Springs dryopid beetle, only 52 individuals have been collected to date using the drift net sampling methodology.
-As such, only the mean is presented for the Comal Springs dryopid beetle in Table 8.
+For the Comal Springs dryopid beetle, limited captures over time resulted in only using the mean presented in Table 8.
 The Biological Opinion estimated the total surface population of Comal springs dryopid beetles in the Comal Spring system to be 1,839 individuals (USFWS 2010).
 To calculate their incidental take, they used a 5%, 10% rule based on an even distribution of individuals to come up with 9 individuals (1839 .05 .10 = 9.2).
 In doing so, the underlying assumption forced was that the overall area was 1,839 square feet or 1 individual per square foot.
 One individual per square foot equals 0.09 per m2.
-Although the biological monitoring data has limited Comal Springs dryopid beetle observations, the calculated density of 0.10 individuals per m2 is in line with the Biological Opinion estimate.
+Although the biological monitoring data has limited Comal Springs dryopid beetle observations, the calculated mean density of 0.10 individuals per m2 is in line with the Biological Opinion estimate.

 To account for a scaled approach for calculating incidental take (increased impacts with increased levels of habitat loss); the following schedule (Table 9) was used to determine which density statistic to multiply by impacted habitat area to generate the incidental take estimate.
 The schedule is based on remaining occupied habitat per covered species per system.
-For example, if 9% of the total occupied habitat was impacted for the fountain darter in the Comal system that would leave 91% of the occupied habitat for the fountain darter.
-For the incidental take calculation, the 25th percentile density for the fountain darter (1.5 darters per m2, Table 8) would be used to multiply against the total impacted area.
+For example, if 9% of the total occupied habitat was impacted for the Fountain Darter in the Comal system that would leave 91% of the occupied habitat for the Fountain Darter.
+For the incidental take calculation, the 25th percentile density for the Fountain Darter (1.5 darters per m2, Table 8) would be used to multiply against the total impacted area.